 Leafrollers.
 Florida gardeners note: If leafrollers make your cannas unsightly, use a pyrethrum spray to control them.

 “Gophers” If Florida gardeners are bothered with “gophers,” which are really land turtles, soak a wad of cotton in carbon bisulphide, stuff it into the holes they have made, and cover the entrance to the holes at once.

 Roses.
-Florida nurserymen can supply some rose varieties out of boxes or balled and burlapped if needed for summer-planting work.
+Florida nurserymen can supply some rose varieties out of boxes or ball and burlapped if needed for summer-planting work.

 Fill up the gap in your flower border with Plumbago or carnations now.